datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 A copy of the original Excel file is also uploaded to the staging area.
 This means that a complete audit trail can be captured, right back to the original source data.

 !!! note
-    If the excel contains more than one range with the target columns, only the FIRST will be extracted.
+    If the excel contains more than one range with the target columns (eg, on different sheets), only the FIRST will be extracted.

 ## CSV Uploads